 By now we have been able to establish the importance of loan modification underwriting.
 At the same time, increasing attrition and more work pressure have led to a significant decline in the number of qualified underwriters.
 In fact, some estimates suggest that there is more than a 40-50% shortfall in good underwriting talent across the USA alone.
 In such cases, outsourcing the underwriting tasks can not only help lenders service their customers more effectively, but also allow them to save big on costs!

 Some of the benefits of outsourcing loan modification underwriting include -

-At FWS, we focus on the strength of our underwriting and quality control processes, and with 18 years of experience in providing high-quality mortgage services, we can help improve the quality of loan modifications approved in your business, while significantly reducing the costly impact of re-defaults.
+At FWS, we focus on the strength of our underwriting and quality control processes, and with 19 years of experience in providing high-quality mortgage support services, we can help improve the quality of loan modifications approved in your business, while significantly reducing the costly impact of re-defaults.